Are High-Security Checks Worth It?

 The identity theft that fuels synthetic IDs comes from standard cybersecurity failures, such as data breaches, phishing, or fake job ads.
 However, there is also a growing market for “rent-an-ID” services, which see desperate punters sell their identities in exchange for a quick payment.

 In short, bank account fraudsters have no shortage of options when it comes to identity theft.
-And this makes it harder for banking institutions to separate criminals from legitimate users – especially if they want to acquire more customers online with as little friction as possible.
+This makes it harder for banking institutions to separate criminals from legitimate users – especially if they want to acquire more customers online with as little friction as possible.

-In banking, like in any other industry, detecting stolen identities starts at the onboarding stage.
+Just like with every other industry, detecting stolen identities should start at the onboarding stage in neobanking and banking.
 In short, SEON can function as a frictionless pre-KYC filter to instantly assess the kind of customer you’re dealing with and raise any red flags.

-This is the best time to find out the following, which the system investigates without introducing any friction to the customer’s journey:
+This is the best time to tackle the following three questions, which SEON investigates without introducing any friction to the customer’s journey:

 Equipped with the answers to these questions, you can block obvious fraudsters right away.
-Not only will this help you keep your fintech organization free from fraud, but it can also save you money and time wasted on fully-fledged KYC verification and compliance checks for those who would never pass them.
+Not only will this help you keep your neobank free from fraud, but it can also save you money and time otherwise spent on doing fully-fledged KYC verification and compliance checks on individuals who are clear threats to your organization.

 Think of the score resulting from such a pre-KYC check as a traffic-lights system, allowing you to funnel customers who are confirmed to be legitimate through just the minimum (light) KYC checks required by law – keeping them happy and satisfied.

-Meanwhile, those customers deemed to be suspicious but not certainly bad actors can go through a heavy KYC process that scrutinizes their identity very closely, so that you are ultimately only onboarding real people, without any false positive rejections.
+Meanwhile, those customers deemed to be suspicious but not necessarily bad actors can go through a heavy KYC process that scrutinizes their identity very closely – so that you are only onboarding real people while reducing the chances of them experiencing false positive rejections.

 Partner with SEON to reduce fraud rates in your business without friction – with real-time data enrichment and advanced APIs.